scottwater/blog/blog/_posts/2019-02-04-what-your-shorts-why-you-should-use-them-too.md

 What concerns me about blogging's demise is how much information vanishes after a couple of minutes.
 You can like it, but good luck finding in the future.

 What I am trying to do instead is something I am calling shorts.
-A short is a post that is either small enough inside a tweet or has enough formatting applied so that it can start as a tweet and can be followed on site if it piques your interest.
+A short is a post that is either small enough to live inside a tweet or has enough formatting applied so that it can start as a tweet and can be followed on site if it piques your interest.

 I even went as far as building a simple UI which posts to this (static!) blog: